euriion/euriion/README.md

-# Seonghak Hong
+# Seonghak Hong (Aiden, 洪成學)

-홍성학 (洪成學, Aiden)

-Data Expert, Sr Software Engineer
+Data Scientist
+ML/AI Scientist
+Software Architect

 <!--
 **euriion/euriion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.